Pyramidal cells in visual cortex

 This still image was derived from animations developed by Greg Hood, John Burkardt and Greg Foss of the Pittsburgh Supercomputing Center.
-The work contributed to the planetarium show "Gray Matters: The Brain Movie," which debuted in 1999 at the Carnegie Science Center in Pittsburgh.
-With the brain's neural structure projected on the 3-D space of the planetarium dome, "Gray Matters" offers an interactive, multimedia lesson in the science of the brain for children and adults.
+The work contributed to the planetarium show "Gray Matters: The Brain Movie," which debuted in 1999 at the Carnegie Science Center in Pittsburgh, Pennsylvania.

 Credit: Courtesy Greg Hood, John Burkardt and Greg Foss; Pittsburgh Supercomputing Center

 Special Restrictions: Permission is granted to use this image for personal, educational or nonprofit/non-commercial purposes only.
 Permission to use this image in a manner not stated here must be obtained from the Pittsburgh Supercomputing Center via e-mail at email@example.com or firstname.lastname@example.org.

 Images and other media in the National Science Foundation Multimedia Gallery are available for use in print and electronic material by NSF employees, members of the media, university staff, teachers and the general public.
 All media in the gallery are intended for personal, educational and nonprofit/non-commercial use only.

 Images credited to the National Science Foundation, a federal agency, are in the public domain.
 The images were created by employees of the United States Government as part of their official duties or prepared by contractors as "works for hire" for NSF.
 You may freely use NSF-credited images and, at your discretion, credit NSF with a "Courtesy: National Science Foundation" notation.

 Additional information about general usage can be found in Conditions.